-26 See, Bryan K. Fair, Re(Caste)ing Equality Theory: Will Grutter Survive Itself By 2028, 7 U. PA.
+26 See, Bryan K. Fair, Re(Caste)ing Equality Theory: Will Grutter Survive Itself by 2028, 7 U. PA.
 J. CONST.
-L. 721, 733 (2005).)
+L. 721, 733 (2005).

-27 Olivas, Constitutional Criteria, supra, 1080.
+27 Olivas, Constitutional Criteria, supra note 6, at 1080.

-28 Id., 1081.
+28 Id. at 1081.
 He notes further: "The models include: the single-group regression model, the separate-group regression model, the equal-risk model, the desirable criterion-level performance (Darlington regression) model, the constant ratio (Thorndike) model, the conditional-probability model (Cole), the expected-utility model, the equal-impact model, and the proportional (quota) model.
 Each of these will be examined to make more explicit their values, particularly their values for group membership, their differential predictive validity, and their technical flaws."
-Id., 1084.
+Id. at 1084.